 The Company is exposed to interest rate volatility with regard to existing short-term borrowings, primarily commercial paper, and anticipated future issuances of long-term debt.
-Weighted average interest rates for commercial paper borrowings have been less than 1% during fiscal years 2017 and 2016.
-Assuming average variable rate debt levels during fiscal years 2017 and 2016, a 100 basis point increase in interest rates would increase interest expense from commercial paper by approximately \$6 and \$4, respectively.
-Assuming average variable rate debt levels in fiscal years 2017 and 2016, a decrease in interest rates to zero percent would decrease interest expense from commercial paper by \$6 and \$3, respectively.
+Weighted average interest rates for commercial paper borrowings were 1.86% during fiscal year 2018 and less than 1% during fiscal year 2017.
+Assuming average variable rate debt levels during fiscal years 2018 and 2017, a 100 basis point increase in interest rates would increase interest expense from commercial paper by approximately \$5 and \$6, respectively.
+Assuming average variable rate debt levels during fiscal years 2018 and 2017, a 100 basis point decrease in interest rates in fiscal year 2018, or to zero percent in fiscal year 2017, would decrease interest expense from commercial paper by \$5 and \$6, respectively.

 The Company is also exposed to interest rate volatility with regard to anticipated future issuances of debt.
 Primary exposures include movements in U.S. Treasury rates.
-The Company used interest rate forward contracts to reduce interest rate volatility on fixed rate long-term debt during fiscal year 2015, but had no interest rate forward contract positions during fiscal year 2017 and 2016, and no outstanding contracts as of June 30, 2017 and 2016.
+The Company had no outstanding interest rate forward contract positions as of June 30, 2018 and 2017.